Chillandchat/api/README.md

 ### Bugs and issues

 If you have found any bug(s) please post them in the [Issues](https://github.com/chillandchat/api/issues) tab in this repository.
 Please explain the problem and post any error messages or codes, also include a list of instructions to reproduce this bug or problem.
+### Contact

+For support and more information regarding Chill&chat products and services, please contact us with the details below and quote "Chill&chat" in your post:

+**Email:** eventide1029@gmail.com

+**Chill&chat ID:** fa3b185c-6d04-41ea-8082-10cc594ad8f6

 ## To run

 The Chill&chat API is made with NodeJS please follow the steps to clone/run.